 Heroic deeds.
 The UA has also prioritized distribution of narratives surrounding heroic deeds by Ukrainian personnel.
-Very early in the conflict, the focus of these narratives was the potentially mythic "ghost of Kyiv," a Mig-29 pilot allegedly responsible for numerous air-to-air kills.48 Later, Ukraine media and the UA lauded the heroic sacrifice of combat engineer Vitaliy Skakun, who sacrificed himself to complete the demolition of the Genichesky Bridge on the Crimean isthmus.49 Finally, there was the widely publicized engagement between a Russian frigate and a small detachment of Ukraine personnel on Snake Island.50 Initially, reports suggested that when the frigate demanded that Ukrainians surrender, Ukrainian personnel responded with obscenities, and were killed to the last man.
-It was later acknowledged that the Russians had captured Snake Island and merely taken Ukrainian soldiers as prisoners, but by that point, the image of Ukrainian resolve was firmly fixed in the global conscience.
+Very early in the conflict, the focus of these narratives was the potentially mythic "ghost of Kyiv," a MiG-29 pilot allegedly responsible for numerous air-to-air kills.48 Later, Ukraine media and the UA lauded the heroic sacrifice of combat engineer Vitaliy Skakun, who sacrificed himself to complete the demolition of the Genichesky Bridge on the Crimean isthmus.
+Finally, there was the widely publicized engagement between a Russian frigate and a small detachment of Ukraine personnel on Snake Island.50 Initially, reports suggested that when the frigate demanded that Ukrainians surrender, Ukrainian personnel responded with obscenities, and were killed to the last man.
+It was later acknowledged that the Russians had captured Snake Island and merely taken narrative and train their subordinates that it is better to omit a publication altogether than to push out content that may not withstand scrutiny.